Swimming pool: Indoor pools

 Once known as "natatoriums", indoor pools are located inside a building with a roof and are insulated by at least three walls.
 Built for year-round swimming or training, they are found in all climate types.
 Since the buildings around indoor pools are insulated, heat escapes much less, making it less expensive to heat indoor pools than outdoor pools (all of whose heat escapes).

-Architecturally, an indoor pool may look like the rest of the building, but extra heating and ventilation and other engineering solutions are required to ensure comfortable humidity levels.
-In addition to drainage and automatic pool covers, there are a number of ways to remove the humidity present in the air in any wet indoor environment.
-Efficient dehumidification in the indoor pool environment prevents structural damage, lowers energy costs for cooling or heating, and improves the indoor climate to provide a comfortable swimming environment.

 Some colleges, universities, and high schools have buildings that use the term "natatorium" in their names, especially when the building houses more than just a swimming pool, for example a diving well or facilities for water polo.
 The word natatorium was borrowed from Late Latin "place for swimming" into English in New England in 1890.

 Suspended swimming pool

 This type of swimming pool is suspended high above the ground.
 A prominent example is the Sky Pool in London's Embassy Gardens, the world's first floating pool.